Are we looking at the next big move in Daktronics Inc. (DAKT)?

 Daktronics Inc. (NASDAQ: DAKT) is -36.04% lower on its value in year-to-date trading and has touched a low of $2.82 and a high of $6.42 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DAKT stock was last observed hovering at around $3.18 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $5.50 for the next 12 months.
-It is also 41.27% off the consensus price target high of $5.50 offered by analysts, but current levels are 41.27% higher than the price target low of $5.50 for the same period.
+The DAKT stock was last observed hovering at around $3.18 in the last trading session, with the day’s gains setting it 0.05%.

 3 Tiny Stocks Primed to Explode